Sheela Murthy: Murthy Law Firm

-She admits that, when she first launched her firm, she struggle with employee retention because she was too demanding, expecting her employees to work fourteen-to-fifteen hour days every day of the week.
-But, as time went on, she recognized that this was unreasonable, and that her employees "...had all the right to go back to their kids and families."
+She admits that, when she first launched her firm, she struggled with employee retention because she was too demanding, expecting her employees to work fourteen-to-fifteen hour days every day of the week.
+But, as time went on, she recognized that this was unreasonable, and that her employees "...needed to have a healthy work life balance and had all the right to go back to their kids and families."

-By 2005, The Law Office of Sheela Murthy had expanded to the point that the firm became known as the Murthy Law Firm.
-As of 2012, the firm has over 80 employees at its office in Owings Mills, Maryland, and another 15 at its affiliate, Murthy Private Limited, in Chennai and Hyderabad, India.
+By 2005, The Law Office of Sheela Murthy had expanded to the point that the firm changed its doing business as name to the Murthy Law Firm.
+As of 2023, the firm has about 100 employees at its headquarters office in Owings Mills, Maryland, and another 30 at its affiliate, Murthy Immigration Services Private Limited (MISPL), headquartered in Chennai and with satellite offices in Hyderabad and Mumbai, India.
 According to Chambers Global, an international law-firm rating agency, the firm is now one of the world's leading U.S. immigration law firms.

-In 2009, Murthy was named Entrepreneur of the Year by Ernst & Young.
+The Firm has been recognized as an AV rated law firm, which is the highest possible rating for lawyers and law firms, for its legal acumen and ethical standards, by Martindale Hubbell based on peer reviews.